omsalunke19/omsalunke19/README.md

 - 🌱 I’m currently building end-to-end projects focusing on **Deep Learning, NLP, and Full-Stack Architecture**.
 - 💬 Ask me about **Python, C++, Django, React, or Machine Learning pipelines**.
 - 📫 Reach out to me at: **omsalunke19@gmail.com**.
-- ⚡ **Fun fact:** When I'm not writing code or training models, you can find me at the movies, watching an F1 race or UFC card, or grinding ranked matches in VALORANT and running heists in GTA Online.
+- ⚡ **Fun fact:** When I'm not writing code or training models, you can find me at the movies, or grinding ranked matches in VALORANT.

 ### 🛠️ Tech Stack